How to get more replies to your direct messages on LinkedIn

 Within just a month, you'll have identified and contacted 30 prospects for your business.
 You'll have the skills and systems to do it again whenever you want an influx of leads.
 And, this rinse-and-repeat process gets more effective every time you do it!

-Step 3: After, we create a habit of LinkedIn marketing through my coaching program so that you can count on ongoing leads for your business.
-We integrate LinkedIn with your other marketing strategies (e.g. email and in-person networking) to prevent duplicate work and create a marketing ecosystem that gets you leads and clients.
+Step 3: After that, we create a habit of LinkedIn marketing through my coaching program so that you can count on ongoing leads for your business.
+We integrate LinkedIn with your other marketing strategies, such as email and in-person networking, to prevent duplicate work and create a marketing ecosystem that gets you leads and clients.

-Learn more and get started here.
+Learn more and enroll to work together here.